willingc/oh-ghc-2015/stories/getting-ready/index.rst

 * Systers Volunteer Management System
 * "To be named and created" Open Source Day 2015 Pay-It-Forward Project

-A nice post about OpenHatch and Open Source Day by Jen Wike Huger at `Opensource.com
+A nice post about OpenHatch and Open Source Day by Jen Wike Huger at `Opensource.com <https://opensource.com/life/15/10/ghc-interview-carol-willing`_.
-<https://opensource.com/life/15/10/ghc-interview-carol-willing`_.
-She'll be speaking a GHC too.
+Jen will be speaking at GHC too.

 Thank you
 ---------